crossposted to snc.digpins.org

 This is very different from the the networks we usually see in Case's examples:

 You might say that one-to-many networks aren't really networks at all, and are closer to a form of broadcast communication.
-That aside, it's at least still useful for me to compare the two using Case's language around networks and crowds, so I'm going to keep rolling with this one-to-many networks thing.
+That might be true, but it's at least still useful for me to compare the two using Case's language around networks and crowds, so I'm going to keep rolling with this one-to-many networks thing.

 Blog sites do often have a comment section, where many people can participate, but these sections usually aren't featured as prominently on the page, so they really feel more like a sub-network than a network to me.